pyueh-osi/Edgecmd-Docs/V1/EdgeCmd utility/Configure adapter.md

 ## Configure key=value pairs in a facet

-Complete the following to configure any number of valid key=value pairs in a facet:
+Complete the following procedure to configure any number of valid key=value pairs in a facet:

 1. Open command line.
 2. Type the `componentId` and `facetName` followed by the key=value pairs that you want to change, and press Enter.